How to Spot Potential Spam Attempts and How You Can Handle Them

 Odd phrasing or unusual syntax often suggests the message's sender may have run it through Google Translate multiple times.
 While everyone may make grammar mistakes occasionally, reputable firms typically send out messages free from numerous spelling, punctuation, and grammar oversights.

 When such lapses occur, it’s a red flag that the email could be malicious.
 Other warning signs include poorly translated words or statements that don’t add up.
-Some scammers even become inventive to avoid spam filters by employing numbers or symbols instead of letters in texts.

 For example, they may use “d!et” instead of “diet.”
 This strategy indicates that you deal with spam rather than a genuine message.